San Antonio Child Custody Attorneys

 In Texas, the Courts presume that it’s in a child’s best interest for both parents to share joint conservatorship of the child.
 This means the parents share most rights, duties, and choices regarding the child, but one parent has the right of primary to determine where the child lives and goes to school.
 The other parent has visitation times and is often ordered to pay child support.

-If you and your co-parent are dealing with a custody issue, it is advised you both seek legal counsel to resolve the matter.
-At Calfas Law Group we have assisted numerous Texas families, as we understand that the time after divorce is difficult, particularly when it affects the children.
+If you and your co-parent are dealing with a child custody issue, it is advised that you both seek legal counsel to resolve the matter.
+At Calfas Law Group, our San Antonio child custody attorneys have assisted numerous Texas families.
+We understand that the time after the divorce is difficult, mainly when it affects the children.

 Remember, even seemingly insignificant changes in child custody need to be approved by the court.
-Call our offices at 210-405-8315 today to learn more.
+Call our San Antonio child custody lawyers at 210-405-8315 or contact us online to schedule a free consultation today.

 Determining Custody in Texas